 |County Jail||Up to 6 months|

-If the defendant can show that the police officer was not lawfully performing his/her duties at the time of the false representation of identity, the defendant will not charged with the offense.
-As discussed above, a police officer is not lawfully performing his/her duty if he/she is unlawfully arresting or detaining someone or using unreasonable or excessive force in his/her duties.
+If the defendant can show that the police officer was not lawfully performing his/her duties at the time of the false representation of identity.

-Because one of the elements is that the defendant has to know or should have known that he/she is making a false representation of identity to a police/peace officer, if the defendant can show that he did not know and should not have known that he/she was dealing with a police/peace officer, he/she will not be charged with the offense.
+Because one of the elements is that the defendant has to know or should have known that he/she is making a false representation of identity to a police/peace officer, if the defendant can show that he did not know and should not have known that he/she was dealing with a police officer then they have a defense to this code section.

 If the defendant is encountered by someone wearing plain clothes and driving an unmarked car, without being presented additional information, the defendant is not expected to know that the person is a police/peace officer.